ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-data-model-through-ddd-prism.markdown

     <li class="margin-top-xs"><code>LinkedBacklogItems</code> represents dependencies to other <em>Backlog Items</em> (parent/child, related, blocked, etc.).</li>
     <li class="margin-top-xs"><code>ModifiedBy</code> has a history of all modifications of the <em>Backlog Item</em>.
 Whenever a user changes a value of field, links to another item, writes a comment, etc. a record will appear in this collection.</li>
     <li class="margin-top-xs"><code>CustomFields</code> has values of custom fields specified by the user.</li>
-    <li class="margin-top-xs"><code>Comments</code> - as a part of the <em>Backlog Item</em>, they will never be queried or edited independently, or referenced outside of the <em>Backlog Item</em>. <code>Comment</code> has a collection of mentioned users that will play its role on querying <em>Backlog Items</em> requiring attention of the current user.</li>
+    <li class="margin-top-xs"><code>Comments</code> –- as a part of the <em>Backlog Item</em>, they will never be queried or edited independently, or referenced outside of the <em>Backlog Item</em>. <code>Comment</code> has a collection of mentioned users that will play its role on querying <em>Backlog Items</em> requiring attention of the current user.</li>
 </ul>

 All the 5 aggregates have references, and you may have noticed that in some cases it's just an `ID`, in others it's a bundle of 2+ fields (e.g. `ID` and `Name`).
 There will be a separate article on managing references between aggregates, but as a rule of thumb:

 <ul>
     <li class="margin-top-xs">If a reference is used for filtering only, then an <code>ID</code> is sufficient.</li>
-    <li class="margin-top-xs">If a reference is going to be exposed to the consumer, then additional fields of the referred entity are included to avoid excessive <code>JOINS</code> in queries (e.g. the comment's author has <code>ID</code> and <code>Name</code> that duplicates the name of the referred <code>User</code> record).</li>
+    <li class="margin-top-xs">If a reference is going to be exposed to the consumer along with some fields of the referred entity, then those fields need to be included into the reference.
+This way we avoid excessive <code>JOIN</code>s in queries (e.g. the comment's author has <code>ID</code> and <code>Name</code> that duplicates the name of the referred <code>User</code> record).</li>
 </ul>

 #### 3.3.
 Convenience of using RavenDB

 <p>Many NoSQL databases have a very modest limit on the document/record size that could affect the decision of bringing the <em>Comments</em> inside of the <code>BacklogItem</code> aggregate.
 While usually we should expect less than a dozen of comments with the total size in KB rather than in MB, a production system shouldn't shy away of a couple of megabytes of comments.
 And it's not a concern for <em>RavenDB</em>.
 Though, technically the document/record can be <a href="https://ayende.com/blog/156865/ravendb-net-memory-management-and-variable-size-obese-documents" target="_blank" rel="nofollow">up to 2GB</a>, the <a href="https://stackoverflow.com/a/45031998/968003" target="_blank" rel="nofollow">optimal size should stay in megabytes</a> that still is more than enough for a <code>BacklogItem</code> with hundreds of comments (that admittedly would be a rare case).

 Another limitation of some NoSQL vendors is inability of querying a subset of fields forcing the developer to fetch whole records.
 It can pose a performance concern if unnecessary fields are heavy, like for our common request of listing 3-4 main fields of <em>Backlog Items</em> and omitting potentially bulky comments. <em>RavenDB</em> gives a way of <a href="https://ravendb.net/docs/article-page/latest/csharp/client-api/session/querying/how-to-project-query-results">grabbing only necessary fields</a>.</p>

 Another common concern that may affect the database model is immature indexes preventing certain filtering, grouping and data aggregation.
 Well, <em>RavenDB</em> has got your back here and we will consider various scenarios involving indexes in the *YABT* series.

 That's it.

-<p>Check out the full source code at our repository on <a href="https://github.com/ravendb/samples-yabt" target="_blank" rel="nofollow">GitHub</a> and let us know what you think.
-Stay tuned for the next article in the <em>YABT</em> series.</p>
+<p>Check out the full source code at our repository on GitHub - <a href="https://github.com/ravendb/samples-yabt" target="_blank" rel="nofollow">github.com/ravendb/samples-yabt</a> and let us know what you think.
+Stay tuned for the next articles in the <em>YABT</em> series.</p>

 <h4 class="margin-top">Read more articles in this series</h4>
 <hr style="border-color:rgba(34,37,43,.15);">